-Bénédicte’s professional photographic career began in 2003 when she moved to Israel, covering hard news as a freelancer in the Gaza Strip, Iraq and Lebanon.
-In 2004 Bénédicte’s photography developed from hard news to a more documentary style with her work on the lives of volunteer suicide bombers and widows in the Gaza Strip.
+Bénédicte Kurzen (France, 1980) photographic career began when she moved to Israel in 2003, covering hard news as a freelancer in the Gaza Strip, Iraq and Lebanon.
+In 2004, her photography developed from hard news to a more documentary style with her work on the lives of volunteer suicide bombers and widows in the Gaza Strip.
 Bénédicte contributed with this work to the “Violence Against Women” group project, in collaboration with Amnesty International and Médecins Sans Frontières (MSF).

-Bénédicte holds a master’s degree in contemporary history from the Sorbonne, Paris.
+Bénédicte holds a master’s degree in Contemporary History from the Sorbonne, Paris.
 She wrote her final essay about the “myth of the war photographer”, which inspired her to become a visual storyteller herself.